Justin Fields keeps the faith that iron sharpens iron

 The Bears’ defense won the day Wednesday, but Fields gave credit where it was due and remained confident the offense would respond.
 “They’re tough.
 They create a great challenge for us every day, but you gotta believe that’s making us stronger and better.”

-It was one of those days for Justin Fields and the Bears offense in training camp Wednesday.
+It was one of those days for Justin Fields and the Bears’ offense in training camp.

-In one four-play sequence in a 7-on-7 drill, Fields had a pass intercepted by rookie cornerback Tyrique Stevenson after tight end Robert Tonyan deflected a catchable ball; had his next pass intercepted by safety Jaquan Brisker after Chase Claypool deflected a high throw; had a pass for DJ Moore broken up by cornerback Jaylon Johnson; and threw late and errantly to Darnell Mooney on another downfield throw — missing Moore open on the other side.
+In one four-play sequence in a 7-on-7 drill Wednesday, Fields had a pass intercepted by rookie cornerback Tyrique Stevenson after tight end Robert Tonyan deflected a catchable ball, had a pass intercepted by safety Jaquan Brisker after wide receiver Chase Claypool deflected a high throw, had a pass intended for DJ Moore broken up by Jaylon Johnson, and threw late and errantly to Darnell Mooney on another downfield throw (made worse because Moore was open on the other side).
 At that point, it was hard to tell if the defense was winning the day or the offense was losing it.

 A field goal in the two-minute drill at the end of practice provided some solace, but it was like putting a bow on a pit bull.
 All Fields could do was tip his cap.